Mobiance/cuisine-cycle/README.md

-# Food Waste Reduction Recipe App
+# Cuisine Cycle

-This project was developed during [Hackathon Name], a hackathon aimed at addressing food sustainability challenges.
-Our project focuses on reducing food waste by providing users with recipes based on the ingredients they have available.
+This project was developed during HackThisFall, a hackathon aimed at Innovating for good Our project focuses on reducing food waste by providing users with recipes based on the ingredients they have available.

 ## Problem Statement